thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands.md

 # Command Line Arguments

-The following sections provide details of the command line arguments for each of the four components distributed in Dash Core releases.
+The following sections provide details of the command line arguments for each of the five components distributed in Dash Core releases.

 | Component | Description |
 | - | - |